CSX executive shakeup rattles employees, investors; shares drop

 Morningstar analyst Keith Schoonmaker wrote in a client note that changes matched Harrison’s record at Canadian railroads he turned around before taking the helm at CSX in March.

-“It’s hard to argue with his results at Canadian National and Canadian Pacific (CP.TO),” Schoonmaker wrote.
+“It’s hard to argue with his results at Canadian National and Canadian Pacific,” Schoonmaker wrote.